Titanic (musical): Concert productions

+In June 2024, there was an Off-Broadway concert at New York City Center as a part of the Encores! series.
+Anne Kauffman directed the production with choreography by Danny Mefford.
+The cast included Bonnie Milligan as Alice Beane, Chuck Cooper as Captain Edward Smith, Eddie Cooper as Henry Etches, Drew Gehling as Edgar Beane, Ramin Karimloo as Frederick Barrett, Emilie Kouatchou as Caroline Neville, Judy Kuhn as Ida Straus, Brandon Uranowitz as Bruce Ismay, Chip Zien as Isidor Straus, Lilli Cooper as Kate Murphey and Samantha Williams as Kate McGowan.
+The role of Frank Carlson, the passenger who misses the ship as it departs, was played by Jesse Eisenberg, Victoria Clark (who originated Alice Beane on Broadway), and David Hyde Pierce at select performances during the run.

 International productions

 A Dutch touring production (European premiere) opened on September 23, 2001, in Royal Theatre Carre, Amsterdam.
 It was also highly successful, and produced an original cast recording (sung in Dutch) as a companion to the original Broadway cast recording on RCA Records.
 On December 7, 2002, a German production opened in Hamburg, a copy of the Dutch production.
 A cast recording was made in German.
 A new song was written for the German production, "Drei Tage" (Three Days), but the song was not included on cast album.
 It was recorded and released on a German karaoke CD called Professional Playbacks: Showtunes Vol. 1.